This Is For All The Single Ladies (Dreaming Of A New Life Overseas)

 First, it means you should shop where the locals shop.
 Grocery stores are plentiful, but fresh markets have better value and serve as entertainment, too.
 The best prices are on items produced in Portugal, and there are many.
 Fresh seafood, just-squeezed orange juice (that you can bottle yourself in the store), and local produce are the best grocery buys.

 Eating out can be very inexpensive, too, if, again, you focus on restaurants popular among the locals.
 Ask your neighbors where to go for the best deal on breakfast… for lunch… for happy hour… etc.

 The local grocery store chains offer great deals on meals made from scratch, without preservatives, in their kitchens daily.
-A delicious lunch of a sandwich on freshly made bread, a still-warm custard tart, and a coffee is just 3.50 euros.
+A delicious lunch of a sandwich on freshly made bread, a still-warm custard tart, and a coffee is just 3.50 euros (about US$4).

 Lesson #4: Get The Basics Squared Away Early

 I recommend taking care of all your paperwork as soon as possible after you arrive.
 Typically, you’ll arrive with a four-month visa stamped in your passport.
 You will need to make an appointment to finalize your first-year visa.
 Don’t wait; do this right away.
 You won’t be able to fly outside Portugal and return without a valid visa, and with the major influx of expats (the word is out on Portugal!) oftentimes government offices are backed up for weeks or months with requests.